- The Relationship Between Light and Migraine

 The researchers found that white, blue, amber, and red light increased the subjects’ headache pain intensity, while green light was actually shown to reduce pain intensity.

-Therefore, filtering out the specific wavelengths of migraine inducing light while allowing in green light may prove beneficial in reducing light sensitivity (photophobia) and headache intensity2.
+Therefore, filtering out the specific wavelengths of light while allowing in green light may prove beneficial2.

-Over eight years of optical engineering, experimentation, and clinical research have gone into developing the Avulux® lenses specifically for migraineurs.
-That lens is now used in Avulux® Migraine Glasses.
+Over eight years of optical engineering, experimentation, and clinical research have gone into developing the Avulux lenses specifically for light sensitivity (photophobia) related to migraine.
+That lens is now used in Avulux Migraine & Light Sensitivity Glasses.
 It is a new generation of precision tinted optical filter, that means it is a lens for glasses that more effectively and efficiently absorbs wavelengths in high percentages at only certain slivers of the light spectrum.

-Feeling like Avulux® is your portable dark room is no coincidence.
-Avulux’s® precision tinted optical lenses are specifically designed to absorb the harmful wavelengths of light that cause migraines (migraine attacks) to begin and worsen, while allowing the beneficial wavelengths of light in.
-Unlike sunglasses, wearing Avulux® continuously will not make you more sensitive to light.
+Feeling like Avulux is Your Portable Dark Room™ is no coincidence.
+Avulux’s precision tinted optical lenses are specifically designed to absorb up to 97% of the most harmful wavelengths of light, while allowing the beneficial wavelengths of light in.
+Unlike other glasses or sunglasses, Avulux allows in the soothing wavelengths of green light.
+Unlike sunglasses, wearing Avulux continuously will not make you more sensitive to light, it will not cause chronic dark-adaptation.

-The Avulux® lens protects your eyes, and effectively your brain, without turning your world red.
-You'll probably forget you're even wearing them.
+The Avulux lens protects your eyes, and effectively your brain.
+Avulux's lenses have been refined to do so without turning your world dark or any uncomfortable color like red, green, or yellow.
+You'll probably forget you're even wearing them as your color perception remains intact and your color contrast increased.

 Our lenses absorb light so well, and from many angles, that we can use traditional frames instead of wrap-around frames to achieve the same results.